Synthetixio/SIPs/content/sips/sip-80.md

 The liquidation function should take an array of positions to liquidate;
 if any of the provided positions cannot be liquidated, or has already been liquidated, the transaction should not fail, but only liquidate the positions that are eligible.

 ---

-#### Next Price Fulfillment

-As with Synth exchanges, it is possible to detect price updates coming from the oracle and front-run them for risk free profit.
-To resolve this, any alteration to a position will be a two-stage process.

-1. First the user indicates their intention to alter their position by committing to the chain their intended margin, leverage, and market side.
-2. After a price update is received, the order is ready to be committed; a keeper finalises the transaction, additionally updating the global funding rate, skew, and debt values.
-The user's position is then active; the entry price is established: funding and PnL are computed relative to this time.

-The finalisation transaction will be paid for by the user from their ether gas tank (see [SIP-79](sip-79.md)), so that the keeper who executes it does not bear any cost for doing so.

-At each step the user's wallet must contain enough sUSD to service the intended margin after fees, or else the order will revert or be dropped.
-This process applies to opening and closing positions, as well as to changing sides or modifying a position's overall size, but it will not apply to margin top-ups or withdrawals, as these operations have no affect on market skew or funding rates.

-Note that in order to ensure exchange fees are predictable, they will be computed relative to the market conditions at the time the order was submitted, rather than at the confirmation time.
-A user may change their committed trade before it is finalised, which will recompute the fees and position size, but if they do so, this will entail waiting for another price to be received.

-In order to avoid collisions, for the first implementation, there will be only one privileged keeper, whose profits will be paid into the fee pool.
-This will be done with a view to upgrading to a more robust and decentralised transaction relayer framework as the product matures.

----